Why Are the Aims of Scouting Important?

 It is so easy to get distracted by trying to get things organized for the next camp out or den meeting.
-Or the parent who doesn’t understand the difference between Cub Scouts and Boy Scouts.
+Or the parent who doesn’t understand the difference between Cub Scouts and Scouts BSA.
 Or those who aren’t pitching in.
 Or the personalities not working well together

 Refocusing on the Aims of Scouting will help us push the distractions aside and stay positive in our efforts.

-The Boy Scouts of America enumerates three aims of Scouting – Character, Citizenship, and Fitness.
+The Boy Scouts of America enumerates four aims of Scouting – Character Development, Citizenship, Leadership Development, and Fitness.

 Citizenship training benefits our nation and our communities.
-Cub Scouts, Boy Scouts, and Venturers learn to take pride in our national heritage.
+Cub Scouts, Scouts BSA, and Venturers learn to take pride in our national heritage.
 They understand how they fit into the larger community.
 They understand the importance of taking care of the environment for the benefit of everybody.
 They put others before themselves by organizing and participating in service projects.